wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

     - Post-quantum secure TLS in Identity Server is currently only supported on Linux and MacOS operating systems.

 !!! note "Important"
-    The artifacts necessary for enabling post quantum secure TLS are not available in the Identity Server 7.0 GA version by default.
+    The artifacts necessary for enabling post quantum secure TLS are not available in Identity Server 7.0.0 by default.
 If post quantum TLS is required, the artifacts should be manually applied as follows.

     - Download [openssl-tls.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/openssl-tls.sh)  and copy the file to `<IS_HOME>/bin/`.
-    - Download [wso2server.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/wso2server.sh)  and copy the file to `<IS_HOME>/bin/`.
+    - Download [wso2server.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/wso2server.sh)  and replace the file in `<IS_HOME>/bin/`.
-    - Download [catalina-server.xml.j2](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/repository/resources/conf/templates/repository/conf/tomcat/catalina-server.xml.j2)  and copy the file to `<IS_HOME>/repository/resources/conf/templates/repository/conf/tomcat`.
+    - Download [catalina-server.xml.j2](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/repository/resources/conf/templates/repository/conf/tomcat/catalina-server.xml.j2)  and replace the file in `<IS_HOME>/repository/resources/conf/templates/repository/conf/tomcat`.

 ## Build native libraries